This months news:

 - Our first year Ba students will be preparing for their first placement in February 2020.

-- The PG Dip in Social Work students from cohort #1 have completed and are starting their ASYE program in September.
+- The PG Dip in Social Work students from cohort #1 have completed and start their ASYE program in now.

-- Cohort #2 of the PG Dip are at the end of their first placements and return to their posts and prepare for their next placements due to start in November.
+- Cohort #2 of the PG Dip have completed their first placements and are preparing for their next placements due to start in November.

 - We have 5 new students on the bursary program starting their programs.
 2 Ba students will start the course in November and 3 PG Dip candidates will start in January